 Regulation of Danish covered bonds

 In Denmark, mortgage lending and covered bond issuance are governed by the Danish Mortgage-Credit Loans and Mortgage-Credit Bonds etc. Act and the Danish Financial Business Act as well as a number of executive orders on eg ALM and property valuation.
 These set out the frameworks governing the lending and funding of Danish mortgage banks.
-The main purpose of the legislation is to ensure a high degree of security for Danish covered bond investors.
+The main purpose of the legislation is to ensure a high degree of security for covered bond investors.

 The legal and structural frameworks applying to Danish mortgage banks have in many ways been the pillars of the efficient and successful Danish mortgage system and are probably the most important reason for its long unblemished history, which dates back to 1850.

 Nykredit and Totalkredit's bonds are characterised by a high degree of security as a result of both legislation and Nykredit's credit policy.
 The credit ratings assigned by Standard & Poor's directly reflect the security of the bonds.
-The Danish market is generally characterised as a AAA covered bond market, and all new bond issues by Nykredit and Totalkredit are AAA rated.
+The Danish market is generally characterised as a AAA covered bond market, and all new bond issues from Nykredit and Totalkredit are AAA rated.

 The security behind Danish covered bonds rests on the following: